 Tests and Quarterly Exams are scheduled and announced in advance.
 Pop Quizzes are unannounced and can be given at any time during the class so the students must come to class prepared.
-ALL Tests, Exams and Quizzes may be cumulative so students are responsible for staying prepared of the previous scopes and lessons learned.
+ALL Tests, Exams and Quizzes may be cumulative so students are responsible for staying prepared for the previous scopes and lessons learned.

-Homeworks/Classworks/Seatworks are graded based on completion and completing by the due dates.
+Homeworks/Classworks/Seatworks are graded based on the completion and whether it is completed by the due dates.
 Students are responsible for checking the assignments' due dates posted on Google Classroom.
-Students are expected to be prepared to turn-in any work by the due date class time even if the Teacher did not instruct to turn-in t the due date.
-Any Missing, Incomplete or Late works are counted with 10% or more penalty with due dates as posted on the Google Classroom.
-Students MUST submit "Mark as Done" in Google Classroom for each assignments posted.
+Students are expected to be prepared to turn in any work by the due date class time even if the Teacher did not instruct them to turn in the due date.
+Any Missing, Incomplete, or Late works are counted with a 10% or more penalty with due dates as posted on the Google Classroom.
+Students MUST submit "Mark as Done" in Google Classroom for each assignment posted.
 Not submitting "Done" count as Incomplete with 10% penalty.
-Additional 10% are penalized for each day for late turn-in work.
-Actual work turn-in may be after the original due date, in which any incomplete work is well late.
-No late work is accepted 2 days after the due dates posted.
-Students who are absent are responsible for keeping up with the class by doing the work as assigned on Google Classroom.

-Students who miss the scheduled Test or Quarterly Exam must make-up the exam on return at the earliest.
-If the student does not make-up the exam at the earliest on return, then penalty may be deducted from the final exam score.
+An additional 10% are penalized for each day for late turn-in work.

+The student who misses the scheduled Test or Quarterly Exam with legit reason may write a makeup test/exam right after the student returns back to school.
 The make-up test/exam may be different and more challenging than the originally scheduled test/exam.
 The student grades are assigned as the following:

-1. Tests and Pop Quizzes 30%
+Tests and Pop Quizzes Homework/Classwork/Seatwork /Projects Quarterly Exam Deportment 30% 30% 30% 10% Total Grade 100%

-2. Homework/Classwork/Seatwork /Projects 30%

-3. Quarterly Exam 30%

-4. Deportment 10%

-Total Grade 100%